open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/getting-started.md

 {{% alert title="Note" color="info" %}}

-If you import the `spring-boot-dependencies` BOM, you have to declare it after the OpenTelemetry BOMs.
+Import the OpenTelemetry BOMs before any other BOMs in your project.
+For example, if you import the `spring-boot-dependencies` BOM, you have to declare it after the OpenTelemetry BOMs.

 {{% /alert %}}